r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 2 - Building the metasploit template

-      The metasploit template its divided in to two main funtions. the 'def initialize()' funtion contains module librarys/class name/description, and the 'def run()' funtion contain the script logic (the exploit code logic)

-      At this stage we are going to focous in describing the 'def initialize()' funtion.

-<br /><br />

 ### MSF librarys
 ![msf-auxiliarys](http://i.cubeupload.com/EZbnFy.png)<br />
 **rex** the basic library for most tasks: Handles sockets, protocols, text transformations, SSL, SMB, HTTP, XOR, Base64, etc.